 OPERATION AND MAINTENANCE COSTS - Variable expenses annually incurred by the Town for the maintenance of the waterworks system, which shall be computed yearly by the Town Board.
-Operation and maintenance costs include, but are not limited to, salaries, the cost of supplies, repairs, equipment, utilities, waste water treatment, etc.
+Operation and maintenance costs include, but are not limited to, salaries, the cost of supplies, repairs, equipment, utilities, etc.